Wavenumber-explicit analysis for the Helmholtz $h$-BEM: error estimates and iteration counts for the Dirichlet problem: Proofs of Theorems , (the results concerning Q1)

+To prove Theorem \ref{thm:1} we therefore only need to prove Lemma \ref{lem:qo1}.
 This was proved in \cite[Corollary 4.1]{GrLoMeSp:15}, but since the proof is short we repeat it here for completeness.

-We begin by introducing some notation: let $P_h$ denote the orthogonal projection from $\LtG$ onto $\cV_h$ (see, e.g, \cite[\S3.1.2]{At:97}); then the Galerkin equations \eqref{eq:Galerkin} are equivalent to the operator equation \beq P_h \opA v_h = P_h \opBM g_D. \eeq The proof requires us to treat $\opA$ as a (compact) perturbation of the identity, and thus we let $L_{k,\eta}:= D_k' - \ri \eta S_k$.
-Furthermore, to make the notation more compact, we let $\lambda=1/2$.
+We first introduce some notation: let $P_h$ denote the orthogonal projection from $\LtG$ onto $\cV_h$ (see, e.g, \cite[\S3.1.2]{At:97}); then the Galerkin equations \eqref{eq:Galerkin} are equivalent to the operator equation \beq P_h \opA v_h = P_h f_{k,\eta}. \eeq The proof requires us to treat $\opA$ as a (compact) perturbation of the identity, and thus we let $L_{k,\eta}:= D_k' - \ri \eta S_k$.
+Furthermore, to make the notation more concise, we let $\lambda=1/2$.
 Therefore, the left-hand side of \eqref{eq:Galerkin_Ph} becomes $(\lambda I + P_h L_{k,\eta})v_h$, and the question of existence of a solution to \eqref{eq:Galerkin_Ph} boils down to the invertibility of $(\lambda I + P_h L_{k,\eta})$.
-Note also that, with the $P_h$-notation, the best approximation error on the right-hand side of \eqref{eq:qothm} is $\|(I-P_h)v\|_{\LtG}$.
+Note also that, using the $P_h$ notation, the best approximation error on the right-hand side of \eqref{eq:qothm} is $\|(I-P_h)v\|_{\LtG}$.

 The heart of the proof of Lemma \ref{lem:qo1} is the following lemma. \begin{lemma} If

 for some $\delta>0$, then the Galerkin equations have a unique solution, $v_h$, which satisfies the quasi-optimal error estimate